-The below article was published on Hadassah Australia webpage, including the video that they produced.
+The article below was published on Hadassah Australia webpage, including the video that they produced.

 Hadassah Hospital introduced medical clowns to Israel in 2002.
 Today, every major hospital in Israel has them and they are empowering patients and staff in what is being termed a ‘medical revolution with a happy face’.